shidel/FDI/README.md

                     "cc" and in advanced mode, then an additional option to continue will be also displayed at some points during the installation process.

+        FDIPKG.BAT  Actual package installer. %1 is "bin" or "src" for package type and %2 is package name like "appendx".
+It is run from the new freedos installation directory %FTARGET% (probably "C:\FDOS") set errorlevel to 0 fur sucess, 1 for failure on leaving this batch.

+### FDI Roadmap